SpencerPros/Multi-Area-OSPF-Project/README.md

-### Future Enhancements
+# Future Enhancements

-- Expand the network by adding more OSPF areas or integrating additional networking protocols.
+- Expand the network by adding more routers and OSPF areas or integrating additional networking protocols.
-- Implement security measures such as Access Control Lists (ACLs) and Virtual Private Networks (VPNs) to enhance network protection.
+- Implement security measures such as Access Control Lists and Virtual Private Networks to enhance the networks protection.
 - Integrate real-world scenarios and traffic patterns for more realistic simulation and testing.